jakobkmar/pacmc/readme.md

 To install pacmc, visit the [**Installation** section](#installation).

-> I am currently focusing on my exams at the university, meaning **I have to pause this project for 3 weeks or so**.
+> I am currently focusing on my exams at the university, meaning **I have to pause this project until March 16th**.
 > That does not mean it is abandoned!
 > An important thing which might happen in that time is that **Curseforge shuts down its old API, which will probably
 > impact pacmc**.
 Please create an issue if this affects you.